-Premiere is the notable software designed to address audio and image problems.
-Packed with extensive editing tools, it helps blender your creativity into real media resources.
-As we all know that audio is an indispensable part of awesome videos, especially the seamless transition between different scenes, so how to fade out audio like a breeze becomes an important step of creating stirring videos.
+Premiere, packed with extensive editing tools, is a popular application to blender your creativity into real media resources.
+As we all know that audio is an indispensable part of awesome videos, especially among different scenes.
+So how to fade out audio like a breeze becomes an crucial step of creating stunning videos.

-When it comes to audio transition, Premiere has the fade out effect, which makes audio transitions among scenes naturally by increasing or reducing the volume without hassles.
-Below is the tutorial about how to fade out audio in Premiere and let's see it right now.
+When it comes to audio transition, Premiere offers the fade out effect, which makes audio transitions among scenes naturally by increasing or reducing the volume without hassles.
+To enable the audio fade out effect, follow the tutorial to learn how to fade out audio in Premiere and let's see it right now.

-Constant Gain crossfade reduces or increases audio at a constant rate between scenes.
-This crossfade usually makes the audio sound abrupt.
+Constant Gain crossfade fades out audio by reducing or increasing audio at a constant rate between scenes.
+However, this crossfade usually makes the audio sound abrupt.

 The Constant Power in Premiere represents the fade that changes audio volume between clips in a dissolved way.

 It's used to decrease audio for the first clip slowly at first and then quickly toward the end of the transition.
 For the second clip, this crossfade increases audio quickly at first and then more slowly toward the end of the transition.

 This crossfade works in an exponential way that starts slowly while changing faster and faster until the end of the clip, which looks like a curve moving path.
 It's suitable for the ending part or dialogue switching scenes.

 Part 2.
 How to Fade out Audio with Premiere

 To fade out your audio in Premiere, you just need to follow these steps below.

 How to Fade Out Audio in Premiere Pro CC